-These gluten-free chocolate chip cookies are one of my most-made recipes.
+These gluten free dairy free chocolate chip cookies are one of my most-made recipes.
 I’ve been perfecting them for over five years, and if you ask my family and friends, they’ll tell you I make them almost every week.
 I always keep a stash in my freezer, portioned out and ready to bake whenever the cookie cravings hit (more on my break and bake method later!).
-These cookies are perfectly chewy on the inside, crispy on the outside, and super easy to customize based on your dietary needs.
+These cookies are perfectly chewy on the inside, crispy on the outside, and super easy to customize based on your dietary needs (if you don’t need them to be dairy free, they’re amazing made with grass fed butter!)

 Want to save this recipe?